 - Assistance can be obtained from the Massachusetts Department of Agricultural Resources (MDAR) and the other organizations listed on the left side of this page (American Farmland Trust, CISA, Patriot RC&D, Pilgrim RC&D, Berkshire-Pioneer RC&D, Mass Farm Bureau).

-- A CD is available to provide all the tools needed for organizing an AgCom.
-The CD contains sample documents that can be customized.
-The files on the CD can also be found by clicking on the links below.
-The CD contains a PowerPoint presentation that you can use when speaking to local groups.
-Because of its large size, the presentation is available only on the CD.
+- A Toolkit is available to provide all the tools needed for organizing an AgCom.
+The toolkit contains sample documents that can be customized and a PowerPoint presentation that you can use when speaking to local groups.
+The files can be found by clicking on the link. (http://www.massagcom.org/AgComToolkit.php).

 Handbook for Town Agricultural Commissions:

 This handbook, developed by the Pilgrim Resource Conservation and Development (RC&D) Council through a grant provided by the MDAR, presents successful organizational and planning strategies used by AgComs.
 Actual examples from existing AgComs are provided and include their purpose, structure and steps they used to plan and implement their work.
 This 150 page book is a step-by-step reference guide for newly organized agricultural commissions (AgComs).